daeunnpark/EVEN_Financial/README.md

 # Github Repository Search

-git-repo-search is built using Reactjs with the following endpoint: https://developer.github.com/v3/search/#search-repositories.
+ `git-repo-search` is built using ReactJS with the following endpoint: https://developer.github.com/v3/search/#search-repositories.

 # How to Run
 After cloning or downloading the repository,  type  `npm start` in the root of the repository.